costarc/MSXPi/README.md

 After this basic setup, you should be able to use the MSXPi ".com" commands from your MSX.
 To unleash full MSXPi power, configure the Raspberry Pi Zero W WiFi:

- pset WIFISSID yourWifi
+ pset WIFISSID Your Wifi Name

- pset WIFIPWD yourWifiPassword
+ pset WIFIPWD YourWifiPassword

  pwifi set